nickp60/riboSeed/README.md

 * `--ref_as_contig`:  This can be used to guide how SPAdes treats the long read sequences during the assembly.

-* `--iterations`:  Each iteration typically increases the length of the long read by approximatly 5%.
+* `--iterations`:  Each iteration typically increases the length of the long read by approximately 5%.

 * `--smalt_scoring`: You can adjust the SMALT scoring matrix to fine-tune the mapping stringency.

 ## 3: Assembly Refinement

 Infrequently, riboSeed has joined together contigs that appear incorrect according to your reference.
-If you are at all unhappy with a bridgeing, `riboSwap.py` allows swapping of a "bad" contig for one or more syntenic contigs from the *de novo* assembly.
+If you are at all unhappy with a bridging, `riboSwap.py` allows swapping of a "bad" contig for one or more syntenic contigs from the *de novo* assembly.

 ## Known Bugs